 The SDK provides code samples and documentation to help you start streaming games and applications using NVIDIA GRID GPUs.

-Before you can download these files, you must first sign in as a Developer Zone user.
-Creating an account is quick and simple if you don't already have one.
+Before you can download these files, you must first join the GameWorks developer program.
+Creating an account is free and simple if you don't already have one.

 By clicking the "Agree & Download" button below, you are confirming that you have read and agree to be bound by the: GRID Application and Game Streaming Software License.